samumantha/research-software-engineering/presentation_PDC25.md

 - RSE is part of computational research, but not often taught

+- Useful when working alone, working with others, sharing your work

 - "You don't know what you don't know"

-- Working alone, working with others, sharing your work

-- Hands-on experience
+- Hands-on experience -> integrate into your own workflow

 ---